Hiking the Camino de Santiago

 The Way of Saint James from Portugal

-September 27 – October 7, 2025 • 11 Days • 2023 Price for 10 Days ~ $3590
+September 27 – October 7, 2025 • 11 Days • $4390

 The Portuguese Way is 625 kilometers (390 miles) long and starts in Lisbon, but the Compostela is granted for anyone walking a minimum of the last 100 kilometers.
-Our objective is to trek the last 120 kilometers, starting in Valença, Portugal.
+Our plan is to trek the last 120 kilometers, starting in Valença, Portugal.

 The Cathedral in Santiago de Compostela is the objective of the pilgrim.
 The route taken is secondary and myriad routes have been forged over the centuries, from north, south, and east, and many points between.
 The French Way is the most traveled, not surprisingly since most of Christian Europe would logically arrive from the north and northeast.
 Second in popularity was the Camino Portuguese, the route we will be hiking.